KUL-RSDA/documentation/GEOSldas/GEOSldas_on_HPC.md

 * A light-weight version of the [g5_modules](https://github.com/KUL-RSDA/documentation/blob/master/GEOSldas/build_scripts/g5_modules) has been created that merely loads the right modules and sets the right environmental variables.

-* The [lenkf.j.template](https://github.com/KUL-RSDA/GEOSldas/blob/v17.9.3_KUL/src/Applications/LDAS_App/lenkf.j.template) file has been altered to use the PBS ressource manager instead of SLURM, the NCO module version has been changed, and some non-mandatory pre-processing has been commented out.
+* The [lenkf.j.template](https://github.com/KUL-RSDA/GEOSldas/blob/v17.9.4_KUL/src/Applications/LDAS_App/lenkf.j.template) file has been altered to use the PBS ressource manager instead of SLURM, the NCO module version has been changed, and some non-mandatory pre-processing has been commented out.

-* The [ldas_setup](https://github.com/KUL-RSDA/GEOSldas/blob/v17.9.3_KUL/src/Applications/LDAS_App/ldas_setup) script has been altered to use the modified [lenkf.j.template](https://github.com/KUL-RSDA/GEOSldas/blob/v17.9.3_KUL/src/Applications/LDAS_App/lenkf.j.template) correctly.
+* The [ldas_setup](https://github.com/KUL-RSDA/GEOSldas/blob/v17.9.4_KUL/src/Applications/LDAS_App/ldas_setup) script has been altered to use the modified [lenkf.j.template](https://github.com/KUL-RSDA/GEOSldas/blob/v17.9.4_KUL/src/Applications/LDAS_App/lenkf.j.template) correctly.

-The exact changes made to the [lenkf.j.template](https://github.com/KUL-RSDA/GEOSldas/blob/v17.9.3_KUL/src/Applications/LDAS_App/lenkf.j.template) and to [ldas_setup](https://github.com/KUL-RSDA/GEOSldas/blob/v17.9.3_KUL/src/Applications/LDAS_App/ldas_setup) can be found [here](https://github.com/KUL-RSDA/GEOSldas/commit/79c6f116ead677b5ee317238023dc4955c30ed8f).
+The exact changes made to the [lenkf.j.template](https://github.com/KUL-RSDA/GEOSldas/blob/v17.9.4_KUL/src/Applications/LDAS_App/lenkf.j.template) and to [ldas_setup](https://github.com/KUL-RSDA/GEOSldas/blob/v17.9.4_KUL/src/Applications/LDAS_App/ldas_setup) can be found [here](https://github.com/KUL-RSDA/GEOSldas/commit/79c6f116ead677b5ee317238023dc4955c30ed8f).

 NOTE: The [g5_modules](https://github.com/KUL-RSDA/documentation/blob/master/GEOSldas/build_scripts/g5_modules) script is not part of the GEOSldas GitHub repository and hence copied by [get_build_GEOSldas.bash](https://github.com/KUL-RSDA/documentation/blob/master/GEOSldas/build_scripts/get_build_GEOSldas.bash) from */staging/leuven/stg_00024/GEOSldas_libraries/* (Tier-2) or */scratch/leuven/projects/lt1_2020_es_pilot/project_input/rsda/GEOSldas_libraries/* (Tier-1).

-As mentioned, the [get_build_GEOSldas.bash](https://github.com/KUL-RSDA/documentation/blob/master/GEOSldas/build_scripts/get_build_GEOSldas.bash) script downloads a modified version of GEOSldas from our [KUL-RSDA GitHub](https://github.com/KUL-RSDA/GEOSldas/tree/v17.9.3_KUL), which already includes all these changes.
+As mentioned, the [get_build_GEOSldas.bash](https://github.com/KUL-RSDA/documentation/blob/master/GEOSldas/build_scripts/get_build_GEOSldas.bash) script downloads a modified version of GEOSldas from our [KUL-RSDA GitHub](https://github.com/KUL-RSDA/GEOSldas/tree/v17.9.4_KUL), which already includes all these changes.
 The above is thus merely an FYI.

+NOTE: GEOSldas v17.9.4 did not install with the above-mentioned source code changes due to a bug in the external ESMA_cmake repository that is downloaded by mepo.
+The fix has been pushed as v3.5.5 (see [here](https://github.com/GEOS-ESM/ESMA_cmake/pull/203)).
+Accordingly, this version needed to be updated in the components.yaml file of the v17.9.4_KUL branch.
+This fix is only necessary for this version and will become obsolete with the next official GEOSldas release!

 # Using GEOSldas